 Welcome!
 I am Fidel J. Tavárez, a historian of the early modern Spanish Atlantic with a particular focus on issues of political economy, political culture, and imperial governance.
 Broadly speaking, my research explores how the Hispanic world—including Spain and Latin America—governed, harnessed, and adapted to the effects of early modern globalization and capitalism.
 Additionally, my research and teaching interests include the Age of Revolutions, slavery and the Atlantic world, and the history of knowledge.

-I hold an assistant professorship in the History Department at Queens College of the City University of New York (CUNY).
+I currently hold an assistant professorship in the History Department at Queens College of the City University of New York (CUNY).
 I previously held an Alexander von Humboldt Postdoctoral Fellowship at the Center for Global History of the Freie Universität Berlin and a Provost's Postdoctoral Fellowship at the University of Chicago.
-I earned a Ph.D. at Princeton University (2016), a B.A. at The City College of New York (2011), and an A.A. at LaGuardia Community College (2008).
+I earned a Ph.D. in history at Princeton University (2016), a B.A. in history at The City College of New York (2011), and an A.A. in social sciences and humanities at LaGuardia Community College (2008).